Frequently Asked Questions

 If I purchased the book version of a pattern will I still be able to view the tutorials or extra digital material related to that pattern?

-Unfortunately, no. The books and e-patterns are handled completely separately.
+The books and e-patterns are handled completely separately.
 The e-patterns are what I spend the most of my time on.
 The books are published by a separate company.

 All the pattern-specific stitch videos that I make are available for free to anyone in the Facebook group.